nodemailer/wildduck/README.md

 ##### DELE

 If a messages is deleted by a client this message gets marked as Seen and moved to Trash folder

-## FAQ

-### Does it work?

-Yes, it does.
-You can run the server and get working IMAP and POP3 servers for mail store, LMTP server for pushing messages to the mail store and HTTP API server to create new users.
-All handled by Node.js, MongoDB and Redis, no additional dependencies needed.
-Provided services can be disabled and enabled one by one so, for example you could process just IMAP in one host and LMTP in another.

-### What are the killer features?

-1. Start as many instances as you want.
-You can start multiple Wild Duck instances in different machines and as long as they share the same MongoDB and Redis settings, users can connect to any instances.
-This is very different from the traditional IMAP servers where a single user always needs to connect (or be proxied) to the same IMAP server.
-Wild Duck keeps all required state information in MongoDB, so it does not matter which IMAP instance you use.
-2. Super easy to tweak.
-The entire codebase is pure JavaScript, so there's nothing to compile or anything platform specific.
-If you need to tweak something then change the code, restart the app and you're ready to go.
-If it works on one machine then most probably it works in every other machine as well.
-3. Works almost on any OS including Windows.
-At least if you get MongoDB and Redis ([Windows fork](https://github.com/MSOpenTech/redis)) running first.
-4. Focus on internationalization, ie. supporting email addresses with non-ascii characters
-5. `+`-labels: _андрис+ööö@уайлддак.орг_ is delivered to _андрис@уайлддак.орг_
-6. Access messages both using IMAP and HTTP API.
-The latter serves parsed data, so no need to fetch RFC822 messages and parse out html, plaintext content or attachments.
-It is super easy to create a webmail interface on top of this.
-7. Deduplication of attachments.
-If the same attachment is referenced by different messages then only a single copy of the attachment is stored.
-Attachment is stored in the encoded form (eg. encoded in base64) to not break any signatures so the resulting encoding must match as well.

-### Isn't it bad to use a database as a mail store?

-Yes, historically it has been considered a bad practice to store emails in a database.
-And for a good reason.
-The data model of relational databases like MySQL does not work well with tree like structures (email mime tree) or large blobs (email source).

-Notice the word "relational"?
-In fact document stores like MongoDB work very well with emails.
-Document store is great for storing tree-like structures and while GridFS is not as good as "real" object storage, it is good enough for storing the raw parts of the message.
-Additionally there's nothing too GridFS specific, so (at least in theory) it could be replaced with any object store.

-You can see an example mail entry [here](https://gist.github.com/andris9/520d530bcc126768ce5e09e774be8c2e).
-Lines [184-217](https://gist.github.com/andris9/520d530bcc126768ce5e09e774be8c2e#file-entry-js-L184-L217) demonstrate a node that has its body missing as it was big enough to be moved to GridStore and not be included with the main entry.

-### Is the server scalable?

-Somewhat yes.
-Even though on some parts Wild Duck is already fast (Wild Duck is successfully tested with mailboxes up to 200K messages), there are still some important improvements that need to be done:

-1. Optimize FETCH queries to load only partial data for BODY subparts
-2. Parse incoming message into the mime tree as a stream.
-Currently the entire message is buffered in memory before being parsed.
-3. CPU usage seems a bit too high, there is probably a ton of profiling to do

-### How does it work?

-Whenever a message is received Wild Duck parses it into a tree-like structure based on the MIME tree and stores this tree to MongoDB.
-Attachments are removed from the tree and stored separately in GridStore.
-If a message needs to be loaded then Wild Duck fetches the tree structure first and, if needed, loads attachments from GridStore and then compiles it back into the original RFC822 message.
-The result should be identical to the original messages unless the original message used unix newlines, these might be partially replaced with windows newlines.

-Wild Duck tries to keep minimal state for sessions (basically just a list of currently known UIDs and latest MODSEQ value) to be able to distribute sessions between different hosts.
-Whenever a mailbox is opened the entire message list is loaded as an array of UID values.
-The first UID in the array element points to the message #1 in IMAP, second one points to message #2 etc.

-Actual update data (information about new and deleted messages, flag updates and such) is stored to a journal log and an update beacon is propagated through Redis pub/sub whenever something happens.
-If a session detects that there have been some changes in the current mailbox and it is possible to notify the user about it (eg. a NOOP call was made), journaled log is loaded from the database and applied to the UID array one action at a time.
-Once all journaled updates have applied then the result should match the latest state.
-If it is not possible to notify the user (eg a FETCH call was made), then journal log is not loaded and the user continues to see the old state.

-### Future considerations

-1. Add interoperability with current servers, for example by fetching authentication data from MySQL
-2. Maybe allow some kind of message manipulation through plugins?
-This would allow to turn Wild Duck for example into an encrypted mail server – mail data would be encrypted using users public key before storing it to DB and decrypted with users private key whenever the user logs in and FETCHes or SEARCHes messages.
-Private key would be protected by users password.
-For the user the encryption layer would be invisible while guaranteeing that if the user is currently not logged in then there would be no way to read the messages as the private key is locked.

 ## HTTP API